-We derive substantially all of our revenues from sales to Asia-based customers whose end-use products are sold worldwide.
-In 2004, 2005 and 2006, approximately 94.8%, 89.4% and 81.4% of our revenues, respectively, were from customers headquartered in Taiwan.
+We derive substantially all of our revenues from sales to Asia-based customers whose end products are sold worldwide.
+In 2005, 2006 and 2007, approximately 89.4%, 81.4% and 85.5% of our revenues, respectively, were from customers headquartered in Taiwan.
 We believe that substantially all of our revenues will continue to be from customers located in Asia, where almost all of the TFT-LCD panel manufacturers and mobile device module manufacturers are located.
 As a result of the regional customer concentration, we expect to continue to be particularly subject to economic and political events and other developments that affect our customers in Asia.
-A substantial majority of our sales invoices is denominated in U.S. dollars.
+A substantial majority of our sales invoices are denominated in U.S. dollars.